FRRouting/frr/doc/user/zebra.rst

    Bandwidth for each 0-7 priority and Admin Group (ISIS) or Resource Class/Color (OSPF).

-   Note that BANDIWDTH is specified in IEEE floating point format and express in Bytes/second.
+   Note that BANDWIDTH is specified in IEEE floating point format and express in Bytes/second.

 .. clicmd:: delay (0-16777215) [min (0-16777215) | max (0-16777215)]